Irteeja/Forecasting-using-Machine-Learning/README.md

 # Forecasting-using-Machine-Learning
-Abstract—With continued ocean and atmospheric warming, sea levels will likely rise for many centuries at higher rates than that of the current century.
+With continued ocean and atmospheric warming, sea levels will likely rise for many centuries at higher rates than that of the current century.
 The change in global sea levels is linked to two primary factors: thermal expansion caused by